What makes eBooks so popular?

 This is simple.
 Create as much buzz as you can on as many social platforms as you can.
 Always be engaging your audience.
 Maybe just share a selfie: but you need to be out there.

 Don’t wait to finish your book.
 The best authors prioritize promotion over writing.
-This is why you hear of them.
-No, this doesn’t mean you have to become a salesman.
-However, if you want to sell copies of your book, you have got to make an effort to promote it.
+This is probably why you have heard of them in the first place.
+No, this doesn’t mean you have to become a full time sales person – However, if you want to sell copies of your book, you have to make an effort to promote it.

-As a creative person – someone who aspires to write a book is, you will fundamentally be oriented towards deprioritizing marketing.
-Some say this is because creators tend to shy.
+As a creative person who aspires to write a book, it is likely that you will fundamentally be averse towards marketing and self-promotion.
+Some say this is because creators tend to be shy.
 Whether it be writing books or building software or creating movies or music, creators focus more on creating than selling.
-However, selling and reader feedback is critical and cannot be ignored.
-If you want to be a successful self-publishing eBook author, you’ve got to be creating buzz.
+But selling and reader feedback is critical and cannot be ignored.
+If you want to be a successful self-publishing eBook author, you have to be creating buzz.

-Maybe start with creating a Facebook page, accessible only to a few friends – but the key is to start.
-It will give you the initial feedback you need.
-It is very common among successful authors to change their book title while writing the last chapter.
+It is always a great idea to start with a Facebook or Instagram page or a Twitter handle – maybe initially accessible only to a few friends.
+The key is to start.
+It will help you receive the initial feedback you need.
+Almost all writers change their book titles and content while they are still writing it, based on feedback they receive from users.
+It is an iterative process.
 Don’t wait for perfection – get out there and talk to potential readers.

-Post snippets from the eBook.
+Post snippets from the eBook on social media.
 Observe the kind of feedback these snippets receive.
-Not only will this help you fine tune your book, but it will also give you an idea of how interesting your book really is.
-Don’t be shy to share the interesting bits from your book : your goal here is to grab the attention of your prospective audience.
+Not only will this help you fine tune your book, but it will also give you an idea of how interesting your book is to real audience.
+Don’t be hesitant to share the interesting or the more incomplete bits from your book : your goal here is to grab the attention of your prospective audience.

 The way we communicate with each other is constantly changing.
 When you do something silly on social media, you are perceived as more genuine.
 This is the reality we live in.
-Feel free to go out there and post a video from that bad webcam of yours.
+Feel free to go out there and post a video from that cheap webcam of yours.
 It doesn’t matter if only your friends are going to see it.
-At least you start building an audience – which is most critical.
+At least you start building an audience – which is the most critical part of it all.

-There are more easy to use tools than ever today.
-Companies with billions of dollars in funding, who have created tools for non-technical users.
+There are more easy to use tools available than ever today.
+There are plenty of marketing tools for non-technical users.
 It is easier than ever to create a meme or do a podcast.
-If you feel like you lack the skill to do something, a youtube lesson is usually just one search away.
+If you feel like you lack the skill to do something, a YouTube lesson is usually just a few clicks away.

-Find ways to work with other prominent people in your area, on social media.
+Find ways to work with other people in your niche.
 Find others like you on Social media, and build a rapport with them.
 Help them share their content.
 Eventually they will help you too.
 Ask them to provide you feedback on your work.

 Are they too big and are actively ignoring you?
 Find someone who is not.
 People with genuine following, can really help grow your audience very sustainably.

 It is better to have a quality following, even if it is small.
-This is specifically true early on, and for people who are targeting niche audience.
+This is specifically true early on, and for people who are targeting niche audiences.

 Be realistic with your expectations.
 If you are not a popular author, no one will join your group.
 If you want to write fantasy like Tolkien, maybe create a Tolkien style fantasy fan group and invite your friends.
 Share interesting content, and promote engagement in the group.

 Paid ads are a fool proof way to get new audience.
 Find your popular content, and promote it on Social Media.
-If you have the ability to retarget and have followed the advice in #6 and gotten yourself a great marketing stack, you can get the most bang for the buck on your paid ads.
+If you have the ability to re-target and have followed our advice in #6, you can get amazing return on your paid ad investment.

 So when do we get to read your book?

 We hope you found that useful.
-An ebook is a wonderful way to use your expertise and experiences to improve the world.
-We feel convinced that these tips will help you increase the visibility of your eBook and help you establish yourself as a successful author.
+An eBook is a wonderful way to use your expertise and experiences to improve the world.
+We hope that these tips will help you increase the visibility of your eBook on social media and help you establish yourself as a successful author.

-Liked what you read?
-Feel free to let us know what you think in the comments section below.
+Liked what you read or want to tell us more about your books?
+Feel free to let us know in the comments section below.